eatyourpeas/checktick/docs/user-management.md

 1. **Organisation section** (if you're an org admin):
    - Your organisation and all its members
    - Quick-add form to add users to the organisation by email and role
+   - Pending invitations with resend/cancel options
-   - View all teams within the organisation (read-only list)
+   - View all teams within the organisation

 2. **Teams you manage section** (if you're a team admin):
    - All teams where you have admin role
    - Add/remove team members
    - Assign roles to team members
-   - View team capacity (e.g., 5/10/20 members)
+   - View team capacity (e.g., 5/10/20 members) including pending invitations
-   - Check member count vs. limit
+   - Pending invitations with resend/cancel options

 3. **Users by survey section**:
    - Shows surveys and their members
    - Quick-add form to assign users to surveys by email and role

 Actions:

 - Prevents an org admin from removing themselves as an admin
+- Sends invitation emails when adding users who don't have accounts
 - All actions are audit-logged
 - Shows UK spelling: "Organisation" throughout